One of four technologies innovating mental health.

 Columbia University Associate Clinical Professor of Psychiatry Richard P. Brown says he has used the device with 400 severely depressed patients and that more than 70% find relief -- about twice the rate of anti-depressants.

 – The Wall Street Journal

 I have had great success using the device to treat severe, chronic insomnia in patients who are resistant to pharmacotherapy.
-Also, patients who seek a drug-free alternative to treat insomnia have used the Fisher Wallace Stimulator to reduce or eliminate their dependence on prescription drugs.
+Also, patients who seek a drug-free alternative to treat insomnia have used the Fisher Wallace Stimulator to reduce or eliminate their dependence on drugs.

 – Andres San Martin, M.D.

 Brain stimulation device increasingly used to treat anxiety, depression and insomnia.